Introduction to SQL

 Look at the "Customers" table:

 Every table is broken up into smaller entities called fields.
-The fields in the Customers table consist of CustomerID, CustomerName, ContactName, Address, City and PostalCode.
+The fields in the Customers table consist of CustomerID, CustomerName, ContactName, Address, City, PostalCode and Country.
 A field is a column in a table that is designed to maintain specific information about every record in the table.

 A record, also called a row, is each individual entry that exists in a table.
 For example, there are 91 records in the above Customers table.
 A record is a horizontal entity in a table.